CONFIDENTIALITY IN INTERNATIONAL CONTEXT

 medical diagnosis, the provision of care or treatment or the management of health-

-, and where those data are processed by a health professional subject under
+care services, and where those data are processed by a health professional subject under

 national law or rules established by national competent bodies to the obligation of